tig/mcec/docs/documentation.md

     shiftup:[shift|ctrl|alt|lwin|rwin]

-For example, to simulate the typing of 'Test!' send the following commands:
+For example, to simulate the typing of 'Test!' send the following lines:

     shiftdown:shift
     t